 The chance of achieving a pregnancy with induced ovulation is around 10-14% per cycle.
 We recommend up to 6 cycles of IOO or 4 cycles of S-IUI before potentially moving on to an IVF cycle if you are not pregnant.

-For both methods, ovulation induction protocols are the same:
+For both methods, protocols for ovulation induction in Manchester are the same:

 You’ll need to ring the Fertility Nurse on 01625 569 448 or 07500 806 319 on the first day of your period to request treatment.
 You will be asked to visit the clinic for a blood test and/or scan on day 2 of your cycle.

 Based on the results of these tests, you will be asked to start daily injections of Gonadotrophins to stimulate the ovaries.
 Don’t worry, our nurse will teach you how to self-administer and give you a supply to keep at home.
 All your drugs will be delivered to you by our pharmacist.

 Ovulation induction protocols dictate you will then come back to the clinic on day 8 of your cycle for another blood test and scan, so the development of the follicles can be monitored.
 Injections will continue, and you’ll be asked to visit the clinic until mature follicles are confirmed on the scan.
 This means having one or two follicles measuring around 16mm or above.
 The nurse will ask you to take an injection of hCG (Pregnyl or Ovitrelle) to stimulate ovulation.

 If you’re having IOO, we recommend you have intercourse every other day from then onwards.